cenong/vrgallery/MuseumNight.md

 ### User Testing

-I performed several iterations of user testing.
+I performed user testing at different stages of building the application.
+Initial user testing involve adjusting the scale of the gallery and the placement and sizes of objects.

+Many iterations of user testing were performed to improve the interactivity of the gallery tour.
+Some questions that were addressed during user testing include:

 **Question: What do you think about the waypoint navigation?**
 The crosses used as waypoints are somewhat 2D in nature, and difficult for the gaze to focus on, it would be better if the collider is 3D.